 What’s cheaper – electricity or gas?

 It is a widely-held view that natural gas is cheaper to use than electricity.
-A kWh of electricity in NSW costs about 30 cents, while that same amount of energy in gas only costs about 7 to 10 cents.
+A kWh of electricity in NSW costs about 24 cents, while that same amount of energy in gas only costs about 6 to 9 cents.
 However, the choice between electricity and gas becomes a little more complicated when you factor in the supply charges.
 If you have a gas connection, you’re charged a daily fee of around 50 to 65 cents in addition to your electricity supply charges.
-So while natural gas usage rates are often quite cheap, supply charges create a situation where gas will only be worthwhile if you have moderate to high gas usage.
+So, while natural gas usage rates are often quite cheap, supply charges create a situation where gas will only be worthwhile if you have moderate to high gas usage.
 Gas will almost always be more affordable for high-usage appliances like hot water systems and heaters, but if your only gas appliance is a gas cooktop, then consider if you could save by switching to an electric cooktop.

 Which gas retailer is rated highest in NSW?

 The natural gas that cooks your dinner and heats your water is the same gas regardless of who your gas retailer is, so you should just pick the cheapest supplier, right?
 Sure price is important, but other factors also play a part in how satisfied you are with you energy provider.
 The cheapest deal is not always the best if you’re getting poor service.
 That’s why Canstar Blue produces an annual review of gas suppliers in NSW, to find out which are rated highly for customer service, as well as price.
-Check out our gas ratings here and find out which electricity provider has the happiest customers via the link below.
+Check out our NSW gas ratings and find out which electricity provider has the happiest customers via the link below.